z669016/adventofcode-2021/README.md

 current path).
 Part 2 allowed for the same approach but uses a specialized ```MazeSearch.successorsOneSmall```, which allows one small cave to be visited twice (only allow small caves as a successor, if it hasn't been visited or has been visited only once and no other small cave was visited more than once up until that point).

+## Day 13
+Folding a grid ...yeah right.
+Not difficult, but nasty to get right, especially if the folding line (horizontal or vertical) is not in the middle of the paper...

+First step is to create a list of points and a list of folding instructions from the input.
+Then create a grid from the list of points (setting the dots in the grid as '#').
+Then implement the ```foldUp``` and ```foldLeft```.
+First create a new empty grid based on the size calculation of the new grid (beware the folding line might not be in the middle).
+Then copy part sof the old grid into the new one (copy first top/left part just top-down or left to right), and then copy the bottom/right part reversed (bottom-up or right to left).
+When you have one, the second is pretty similar.